 4. Rinse using a second clean cloth until the area is free of color.

 5. Apply three drops of cleaning solvent and blot the area with a towel until the stain is completely gone.

 The stain may or may not go away completely.
 It may linger if the stain had time to dry or is from dark chocolate.
 In this instance, a professional will need to restore the upholstery.

 Does your car have a chocolate stain?
-Bring your car to Henry’s Auto Detail for a restoration.
+Bring it to Henry’s Auto Detail for a restoration.
 We remove such stains year-round, though they’re especially prevalent around Valentine’s Day.
 While you’re at it, why not consider a wash and wax in the process?
-Removing Chocolate stains from the car upholstery will eliminate an ugly stain.
+Removing chocolate stains from the car upholstery will eliminate an ugly stain.
 Contact us today to schedule vehicle detailing!

 Serving Lynnwood, Edmonds, Mill Creek, Woodway and south Snohomish County